Arnold Bennett: Novels and short stories

 Bennett is remembered chiefly for his novels and short stories.
 The best known are set in, or feature people from, the six towns of the Potteries of his youth.
 He presented the region as "the Five Towns", which correspond closely with their originals: the real-life Burslem, Hanley, Longton, Stoke and Tunstall become Bennett's Bursley, Hanbridge, Longshaw, Knype and Turnhill.
 These "Five Towns" make their first appearance in Bennett's fiction in Anna of the Five Towns (1902) and are the setting for further novels including Leonora (1903), Whom God Hath Joined (1906), The Old Wives' Tale (1908) and the Clayhanger trilogy – Clayhanger (1910), Hilda Lessways (1911) and These Twain (1916) – as well as for dozens of short stories.
 Bennett's fiction portrays the Five Towns with what The Oxford Companion to English Literature calls "an ironic but affectionate detachment, describing provincial life and culture in documentary detail, and creating many memorable characters".
 In later life Bennett said that the writer George Moore was "the father of all my Five Towns books" as it was reading Moore's 1885 novel A Mummer's Wife, set in the Potteries, that "opened my eyes to the romantic nature of the district I had blindly inhabited for over twenty years".
+Earlier, Bennett's view of his home town had been stimulated by H.G.
+Wells's 1895 short story The Cone, set in the Potteries: in 1897, at the start of their long friendship, he wrote to Wells that he was "very glad to find that the Potteries made such an impression on you.
+I lived there till I was 21, & have been away from it for 9 years, & only during the last few years have I begun to see its possibilities. ...
+[T]here is an aspect of these industrial districts which is really grandiose, full of dark splendours, & which has been absolutely missed by all novelists up to date."

 It was not only locations on which Bennett drew for his fiction.
 Many of his characters are discernibly based on real people in his life.
 His Lincoln's Inn friend John Eland was a source for Mr Aked in Bennett's first novel, A Man from the North (1898); A Great Man (1903) contains a character with echoes of his Parisienne friend Chichi; Darius Clayhanger's early life is based on that of a family friend and Bennett himself is seen in Edwin in Clayhanger.
 He has been criticised for making literary use in that novel of the distressing details of his father's decline into senility, but in Pound's view, in committing the details to paper Bennett was unburdening himself of painful memories.